julianrubisch/better-stimulus/index.md

 ### Who made this?
 This site is maintained by [Julian Rubisch](https://github.com/julianrubisch), [Stimulus Reflex](https://docs.stimulusreflex.com) core team member and senior Rails developer.
 A range of [enthusiast volunteers](./contributors.md) helps keeping articles up to date and quality-assured.

+### Other Useful Resources
+BetterStimulus is accompanied by

+- [Stimulus Toolbox](https://stimulustoolbox.com/) - a searchable, curated repository of useful Stimulus controllers, articles etc. (by @hopsoft)

 ### Disagree or have comments?
 Take a look at [https://github.com/julianrubisch/better-stimulus](https://github.com/julianrubisch/better-stimulus) for ways to contribute and/or discuss content.